aenesu/WarmyHomes/README.md

     cd warmy-homes/frontend
     ```
 3. **Setup Environment**:
-- Ensure you have Node.js and npm installed.
+- Ensure you have Node.js and npm installed:
   ```
   npm install
   ```